laurenp34/MKS22X-FinalProject/README.md

 * Fixed the comp strategy with 2 hits so that it makes an array of possible coordinates and chooses randomly from those in case the first coordinate it chooses fails
 <br>
 Lauren:
+* Made a drag method that had a loop for mousePressed and moves ship based on shipClicked.
+* Spent a long time debugging again because mousePressed only updates every frame, but I had a loop within draw.
+* Basically spent the whole day debugging :(

 <b>Tuesday, June 4th</b>
 <br>